ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 }
 ```

-And because it needs to be asynchronuous, you need to return a `Task` at the end
+And because it needs to be asynchronous, you need to return a `Task` at the end.

 ```csharp
 public Task AddItem(ShoppingCartItem item)